Reaching more communities. Supporting better advocacy.

 Our Impact

-NCJC’s work is grounded in evidence, shaped by data, and driven by a commitment to improving juvenile court advocacy in Nebraska and beyond.
-Through rigorous evaluation and ongoing feedback, we measure how our programs strengthen the legal profession, improve outcomes for children and families, and expand access to justice, especially in underserved communities.
+NCJC’s work is grounded in data and driven by a commitment to strengthening juvenile court advocacy in Nebraska and beyond.
+Through ongoing evaluation and feedback, we measure how our programs improve outcomes for children and families while expanding access to justice, especially in underserved communities.

-Since launching the Children’s Justice Attorney Education Fellowship, NCJC has trained attorneys who now serve in 77 of Nebraska’s 93 counties.
-This work has significantly expanded availability of qualified juvenile court counsel in rural areas.
-Our Children’s Justice Clinic students provide hundreds of children a voice in court each year while developing the skills and values of client-centered advocacy.
+Since launching the Children’s Justice Attorney Education (CJAE) Fellowship, NCJC has trained attorneys now serving 77 of Nebraska’s 93 counties—significantly increasing access to qualified juvenile court counsel in rural areas.
+At the same time, Children’s Justice Clinic students advocate for hundreds of children each year, building the skills and values of client-centered advocacy.

 Our Research